nahom-lgtm/gw_internship/project_linux/README.md

 ## Tasks to perform
 For this project, please perform every linux command given in the pdf (in the gray boxes), and explain what each command is doing by editing this REPORT.md file.
+Please learn a little bit about how to edit a Markdown file format (.md file).